Webinar

 On Wednesday, July 22, at 10 am PT, the Pacific Council will host a webinar to take stock of the complex and often contradictory effects of the critical minerals industry on Africa.
 As global demand for cobalt, lithium, copper, and rare earth elements surges, driven by the clean energy transition, the continent finds itself at the center of an extraordinary economic opportunity and an equally extraordinary set of risks.
 The minerals powering the world's green future are, in many cases, extracted under conditions that raise serious questions about equity, governance, and environmental stewardship.

 The conversation will examine both the promise and the peril of Africa's mineral wealth, exploring how nations can move beyond raw extraction to capture greater value along the supply chain, what governance frameworks are needed to protect communities and ecosystems, and how the global scramble for minerals is reshaping Africa's economic and political agency.
-Attendees will hear from Kidan Araya, Founder and Director of the Africa Climate x Nature Salon, and British A. Robinson, Coordinator at Prosper Africa, Africa Chair at the Milken Institute, and Africa Senior Fellow at the Pacific Council.
+Attendees will hear from Kidan Araya, Founder and Director of the Africa Climate x Nature Salon; Kristi M. Rogers, Co-Founder & President, PRISM; Dr. Vera Songwe, Chair of the Board of the Liquidity and Sustainability Facility; and British A. Robinson, Chair and Managing Director, Africa, Milken Institute, and Africa Senior Fellow at the Pacific Council.

 Why it's important